zxt18/blog/src/content/blog/investment-framework.md

 ![Puck Analogy](../../../public/puck-analogy.png)

-> "Skate to where the puck is going to be, not where it has been" - Waynze Gretzky
+> "I skate to where the puck is going to be, not where it has been" - Waynze Gretzky

-The great hockey player Wayne Gretzky provides a great hockey analogy to investing : **"You would want to skate to where the puck is going to be, not where it has been"**, and that means not chasing overcrowded picks like Nvidia at $1000 a share, but instead look for names under the surface that hasn't really budged.
+The great hockey player Wayne Gretzky provides a great hockey analogy to investing : **"You would want to skate to where the puck is going to be, not where it has been"**, and that means not having to chase overcrowded picks like Nvidia at $1000 a share or any other hot stock, but instead look for names under the surface that hasn't really budged.

 The curve below illustrates when you should start building a position and accumulate shares.
-Institutional investors have strict mandates and run a career risk if they have huge drawdowns, hence why they tend to get in on stocks that have reached beyond the Skepticism phase.  **The bulk of the gains tend to happen during the move from deep pessimism to the return of optimism, and it tends to happen very quickly as well**.
-The long-term investor can then slowly ride it to euphoria -- the stage when valuation multiples expand to new highs, also the stage where you begin trimming positions
+Institutional investors have strict mandates and run a career risk if they have huge drawdowns, hence why they feel more safe to get in on stocks that have reached beyond the Skepticism phase. **The bulk of the gains tend to happen during the move from deep pessimism to the return of optimism, and it tends to happen very quickly as well**.
+The long-term investor can then slowly ride it to euphoria -- the stage when valuation multiples expand to new highs, also the stage where you begin trimming positions.
+Remember : Market optimism of a stock, emulates the price trend, when it goes through the roof, everyone will have a positive opinion of it.
 ![The Templeton Curve](../../../public/euphoria.png)

  Human nature and market structure allows the opportunistic long-term investor to scoop up shares of wonderful businesses/brands at a discounted price.
 Afterall, **Wall Street is the only place where everyone runs for the exist when there is a fire sale**.